Thousands remained without electricity on Wednesday as Delmarva Power, and other crews worked to restore power

 “We have crews deployed throughout our service territory” said Gary Stockbridge, Delmarva Power Regional President, “Because we have the support of our Exelon sister utilities including PECO, ComEd, and Pepco, we’re able to respond more swiftly to restore our customers’ power.”

 Delmarva Power has dispatched more than 1,450 employees and contractors.
 Damage assessment and restoration teams have been deployed and crews are actively working to restore power in affected areas

-In addition to approximately 120 internal linemen, DPL has an additional 140 overhead line contractors and tree trimming personnel assisting in the restoration effort as well as 200 linemen traveling to DPL from ComEd in Chicago.
-ComEd is part of Exelon, parent company to Delmarva.
+In addition to approximately 120 internal linemen, DPL has an additional 140 overhead line contractors and tree trimming personnel assisting in the restoration effort.
+Two hundred linemenare traveling from ComEd in Chicago.
+ComEd is part of Exelon, parent company of Delmarva.